scrapinghub/scrapy-poet/docs/intro/tutorial.rst

 For example, the pattern ``books.toscrape.com/cataloge/category/`` is accepted and it would restrict the override only to category pages.

-It is even possible to configure more complex patterns by using the ``web_poet.OverrideRule`` class instead of a triplet in the configuration.
+It is even possible to configure more complex patterns by using the :py:class:`web_poet.overrides.OverrideRule` class instead of a triplet in the configuration.
 Another way of declaring the earlier config for ``SCRAPY_POET_OVERRIDES`` would be the following:

 .. code-block:: python

     from url_matcher import Patterns
-    from web_poet.overrides import OverrideRule
+    from web_poet import OverrideRule

     SCRAPY_POET_OVERRIDES = [
         OverrideRule(for_patterns=Patterns(["toscrape.com"]), use=BTSBookListPage, instead_of=BookListPage),